BradleyMonajjemi/ruby-style-guide/README.md

   5 LOC.
 Empty lines do not contribute to the relevant LOC.
 * Avoid parameter lists longer than three or four parameters.
 * If you really have to, add "global" methods to Kernel and make them private.
+* Be careful with the use of the `send` method, as it allows calls to private methods
+    ```Ruby
+    class TestBox
+      def foo
+        puts "Foo"
+      end

+      private
+      def bar
+        puts "Bar"
+      end
+    end

+    test = TestBox.new
+    test.foo          # Succesfully call public method outside of class
+    # test.bar        # Fail to call private method outside of class
+    test.send(:bar)   # Succesfully call private method outside of class
+    ```

 * Use class instance variables instead of global variables.

     ```Ruby